symbol/symbol-docs/source/guides/network/connecting-to-mongodb.rst

     symbol-bootstrap stop
     symbol-bootstrap start -p testnet -a dual -c custom_parameters.yml --upgrade

-This will make the database's TCP port ``27017`` accessible from the host and it will be extremely vulnerable if this port is publicly exposed, so be careful.
-Only use this feature **for development purposes**.
+.. warning:: This will make the database accessible from the host's TCP port ``27017`` and it will be extremely vulnerable if this port is publicly exposed, so please be careful.
+This feature is only recommended **for development purposes**.

 ***************
 Install Robo 3T